-There is a phase in every surfer’s life – where they realize the importance of the right gear.
+There is a phase in every surfer’s life when they realize the importance of the right gear.
+Especially, when it comes to wetsuits and feeling warm and comfortable when surfing.

 SURF WETSUIT 101 Buying Guide